kathrinnp/DarkRayNet/README.md

 ### Artificial Neural Networks

-There is a total of six artificial neural networks (ANNs) implemented in the Dark Ray Net tool, each corresponds to one of the particle types.
-Note that for the secondary antiprotons we automatically include tertiary antiprotons.
-Tertiary DM antiprotons are included in the DM antiprotons and secondary protons are included in the proton spectra.
+There is a total of six artificial neural networks (ANNs) implemented in the Dark Ray Net tool, each corresponding to one of the particle types.
+Note that for the secondary antiprotons and antideuterons we automatically include tertiary cosmic rays.
+Tertiary DM antiprotons/antideuterons are included in the DM antiprotons/antideuterons and secondary protons are included in the proton spectra.
-The neural networks have a build in recurrent layer and are implemented using the Keras API [6] and Tensorflow as backend [7].
-For a detailed description of the architectures and the training process see [3].
+The neural networks have a build in recurrent layer and are implemented using the Keras API [7] and Tensorflow as backend [8].
+For a detailed description of the architectures and the training process see [4].
 ### Physical Assumptions

 We only give a very brief overview here.
 Please refer to [2, 3] for a detailed description.

 **Cosmic Ray Propagation**

-All cosmic ray spectra used for the network training are simulated with GALPROP [2] which numerically solves the transport equation in the Galaxy.
+All cosmic ray spectra used for the network training are simulated with GALPROP [3] which numerically solves the transport equation in the Galaxy.

 $$\frac{\partial \psi_i (x, p, t)}{\partial t} =
     q_i(x, p) +